gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 gem5 simulates at the granularity of ticks (picoseconds).
 SST simulates at the granularity of cycles (nanoseconds).

-In short: **SST schedules a gem5 simulation at every cycle
+---

-The short answer here is gem5 keeps in lockstep with the SST clock but let's look at the code that does so in `ext/sst/gem5.cc`:
+The answer is gem5 is kept in lockstep with the SST clock.
+Let's look at the code to see exactly how in `ext/sst/gem5.cc`

 ```cpp
 bool